The Bachelor Finale Pt. 1

 — Kellie (@kellie__mariee) March 11, 2020

 Just like everything that was teased this season, another letdown.
-As previewed in the first episode, Chris Harrison comes to tell Peter that him and the crew just found something out and Peter freaks out.
+As previewed in the first episode, Chris Harrison comes to tell Peter that he and the crew just found something out and Peter freaks out.
 Was it Madison coming back?
 Did Hannah Brown just win Dancing With the Stars and want him there to celebrate?
 Nope and nope.
 Chris Harrison wasn’t sure if Hannah Ann was going to show up to the proposal.
 Cut to Hannah Ann laying across her bed in her beautiful dress all stressed out.
 Then cut to Peter laying across a bed in a suit all stressed out.
 You know, just proposal day moods.

 Peter does ask if Hannah Ann knows Madison is gone.
 Why did he not tell her that himself?
 Tell Hannah Ann that Madison sent herself home?
 This man, y’all.
 Well turns out, ole Chris stressed Peter out for no reason because he essentially came back in going lol just kidding bro, she’s on her way.
 Thanks, Chris.